christian-debray/openclassrooms-bookscrap/README.md

   -l LOGFILE, --logfile LOGFILE
                         Output logs to the specified logfile --no-content          Don't scrape product contents, just extract the category and product URLs.
 Usually set for testing/debugging purposes.
+  --print-urls, -p      Ouptut the scraped urls to stdout, using the format specified by the -F option --print_urls-format PRINT_URLS_FORMAT, -F PRINT_URLS_FORMAT
+                        Specify the format to use when printing urls.
+Accepts two fields in brackets: '{scrape_type}' and '{url}'.
 ```